Dear Santa

 Bedtime Story

-When I was a little girl, around 6 years of age, living in Helsinki Finland, my mum had one of her best friends visit us for supper.
-Eila lived in the same neighbourhood as us and had known our family from before I was born.
-She is one of those lifelong friends, who has remained…
+When I was a little girl — around six years old — living in Helsinki, Finland, one of my mum’s dearest friends came over for supper.
+Eila lived in the same neighbourhood and had known our family even before I was born.
+She was one of those rare, lifelong friends who remain close, no matter…